-“Hybrid Ways of Doing: a Model for Teaching Public Space” by Gabrielle Bendiner-Viani and Elliott Maltby, published in the International Journal of Architectural Research, addresses an exploratory practice undertaken by the authors in a co-taught class to hybridize theory, research and practice.
+“Hybrid Ways of Doing: a Model for Teaching Public Space” by Gabrielle Bendiner-Viani and Elliott Maltby, published in the International Journal of Architectural Research, addresses an exploratory practice undertaken by the authors in a co-taught class to hybridize theory, research, and practice.

 This experiment in critical transdisciplinary design education took the form of a “critical studio + practice-based seminar on public space”, two interlinked classes co-taught by landscape architect Maltby and environmental psychologist Bendiner-Viani at Parsons The New School for Design.
-This design process was grounded in the political and social context of the contested East River waterfront of New York City and valued both intensive study (using a range of social science and design methods) and a partnership with a local community organization, engaging with the politics, issues and human needs of a complex site.
+This design process was grounded in the political and social context of the contested East River waterfront of New York City and valued both an intensive study (using a range of social science and design methods) and a partnership with a local community organization, engaging with the politics, issues, and human needs of a complex site.

 You can download the article at right, from the International Journal of Architectural Research’s special issue on “Design Education: Explorations and Prospects for a Better Built Environment”, edited by Ashraf M. Salama and Michael J. Crosbie.

 Bendiner-Viani G. and E. Maltby (2010) “Hybrid Ways of Doing: a Model for Teaching Public Space”.
 IJAR.
 4:2-3, pp 407-418.